callumflack/callum-flack-design/content/projects/2017-09-09-oceanblue-boats.comp.md

 ---
 section: Projects
 title: Oceanblue Boats
-headline: A website to help create a community around guys who like boats.
+headline: A website to tell a story of fishing boats and far-away places.
+lede: A website for <span style="color:rgb(41,170,150)">OCEANBLUE BOATS</span> tell a story about fishing boats and far-away places.
 heroImage: /images/oceanblueboats-hero.jpg
 thumbImage: /images/thumb-oceanblueboats.jpg
 year: 2017